sengakae/parurubot/README.md

 # parurubot

 Discord bot.
-Use "!" prefix to issue commands.
+Use "!" prefix to issue commands or "paruru, " to chat with the AI.

+## Features
+- **AI Chat**: Use "paruru, " followed by your message to chat with an AI assistant
+- **Message History**: The bot remembers the last 20 messages in each channel for context-aware responses
+- **Commands**: Various utility commands for quotes, weather, gear scoring, and more

 ## Setup
 Create a `.env` file at the root folder.
 It should contain the following